 The Indian boxer, who revealed that he lost his father a month before the qualifiers, channelled the grief into his gloves, overcoming the challenge of Indonesia’s Maikhel Muskita in the quarter-finals.

-A medal at the 2020 Olympics would be the icing on top of the cake but the Indian boxer will no doubt have to repeat his feats in the Games if he wants to fulfil his medal hopes.
+A medal at the Tokyo 2020 Olympics would be the icing on top of the cake but the Indian boxer will no doubt have to repeat his feats in the Games if he wants to fulfil his medal hopes.

 Satish Kumar became the first Indian boxer to qualify for the Games in the super heavyweight category after he confirmed his appearance at the 2020 Olympics with a convincing win over Otgonbayer Daivii in the Asian boxing Olympic qualifiers quarter-finals.